aivarsk/django-taskq/README.rst

 Admin page
 ----------

-Django admin page shows tasks in following groups:
+The Django admin page shows tasks in the following groups:

 - Failed tasks -- Tasks that failed after retries and countdowns.
-You should inspect them and remove by hand or with a script.
+You should inspect them and remove them by hand or with a script.
 You can execute them again as well.
-- Dirty tasks -- Tasks that got started but failed without reaching a final state due to killed prcesses or crashing machines.
+- Dirty tasks -- Tasks that got started but failed without reaching a final state due to killed processes or crashing machines.
 Review then and either delete or execute again.
 - Active tasks -- Tasks being executed right now.
 You might catch some longer-running tasks here
 - Pending tasks -- Tasks that should be executed now but are not due to lack of available workers.
 You might start some extra ones to catch up.
 - Future tasks -- Tasks scheduled to be executed in the future.